bostontrader/bookwerx-ui/README.md

 # Welcome to bookwerx-ui

+## This repository is obsolete and no longer maintaned.
+It has been succeeded by [bookwerx-ui-elm](https://github.com/bostontrader/bookwerx-ui-elm)

 The purpose of **bookwerx-ui** is to provide an example user interface to the [bookwerx-core](https://github.com/bostontrader/bookwerx-core) bookkeeping engine.